WICG/scheduling-apis/misc/userspace-schedulers.md

 Link to [code is here](https://github.com/facebook/react/blob/43a137d9c13064b530d95ba51138ec1607de2c99/packages/react-scheduler/src/ReactScheduler.js)

 It works by scheduling a rAF, noting the time for the start of the frame, then scheduling a postMessage which gets scheduled after paint.
 Within the postMessage handler do as much work as possible until time + frame rate.
-Eeparating the "idle call" into a separate event tick ensures yielding to the browser work, and counting it against the available time.
+Separating the "idle call" into a separate event tick ensures yielding to the browser work, and counting it against the available time.

 Frame rate is dynamically adapted.
 The scheduler [defaults to a target of 30 fps](https://github.com/facebook/react/blob/43a137d9c13064b530d95ba51138ec1607de2c99/packages/react-scheduler/src/ReactScheduler.js#L176) for standard units of work.
 It detects higher frame rate by timing successive scheduling of frames, and increasing to a higher target FPS if appropriate.